 Dr. Napawan has extensive skills serving children on the Autism Spectrum.
 As part of the process of serving children on the spectrum, she can provide evaluations, and develop effective treatments.
 She works with children to build on social skills, flexibility, social reciprocity, emotional regulation, empathy and compassion, as well as pragmatic speech through the use of structured play, scaffolding, verbal prompts, building up self-regulation, and behavioral interventions to improve your child's skills.

 Dr. Napawan is able to help children who have the diagnosis of High Functioning Autism/Asperger's in individual therapy, or group therapy in The Friendship Group.
 An initial evaluation is necessary to determine if your child is well-suited for the group.

 Dr. Napawan can provide support services in the school setting for preschool and school-aged children when children experiences challenges at school.
 These changes may include behavioral concerns, or emotional dysregulation.

 Dr. Napawan has been trained at school-based programs, community mental health agencies, and hospitals throughout the Peninsula, San Francisco, and East Bay.
-Such agencies include Oakes' Children's Center, Chinatown Child Development Center (CCDC), Children's Hospital Oakland - Youth Uprising, UCSF's Langley Porter's Autism Clinic, and The Friend's Program in Palo Alto.
+Such agencies include the Ann Martin Center, Oakes' Children's Center, Chinatown Child Development Center (CCDC), Children's Hospital Oakland - Youth Uprising, UCSF's Langley Porter's Autism Clinic, and The Friend's Program in Palo Alto.

 Dr. Napawan has been trained to utilize an integrative approach incorporating trauma informed, attachment, mindfulness, somatic, CBT approaches to treat children, adolescents, and young adults often struggling with life transitions, adjustment, anxiety, depression, trauma, divorce, developmental issues, ADHD, autism spectrum, mood disorders, and emotional dysregulation.